hyndex/libslac/README.rst

     Representation of a HomePlug AV frame used to carry SLAC payloads.

 The header ``slac/slac.hpp`` also defines all SLAC message structures and constants.
+Timing constants used during ISO15118-3 matching are provided in ``slac/iso15118_consts.hpp``.

 Using the Library
 -----------------